close-dev-team/partner-sdk-php/examples/carousel/lookupCarousel.md

-# Sending a message to all users in all chats for one event.
+# Looking up a carousel in an event.
-Do you want to send a message to all users going to a specific event?
-Then you can use the sendToAllChatsForEvent() operation.
+Do you want to look up a carousel name?
+Then you can use the lookupCarousel() operation.

 ##### example: